Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective

-Here $\l$ is the IR cut-off scale for bosonic momenta and $\lf(\l)$ describes the fermionic cutoff scale, i.e., the distance to the Fermi surface at which the fermionic dispersion is deformed.
-The introduction of cut-off functions allows for the derivation of the Wetterich equation, which governs the flow of the effective action $\Gamma_{\l}[\psi, \bar{\psi},\phi]$ upon varying the cutoff scale.
-This functional interpolates continuously between the bare action $S[\psi, \bar{\psi},\phi]$ (recovered in the limit $\Lambda\to\Lambda_{UV}$) and the full effective action as $\l \to 0$.
-Taking consecutive derivatives of the Wetterich equation with respect to fields yields exact flow equations for the correlation functions.
-In this work, we focus on the flow of fermionic and bosonic self-energies, $\Sigma_{\l}(K)$ and $\Pi_{\l}(Q)$.
-For a thorough discussion of the Wetterich framework we refer to \cite{Berges_2002, Delamotte_2012, Kopietz_book, Dupuis_2021}.
-The present approximation may be summarized as follows: \\ 1.
-We neglect the Fermi self-energy in the flow equation for the bosonic propagator. \\ 2.
-We project the Fermi self-energy on the Fermi level, i.e. $\Sigma(k_0, \vec{k})\longrightarrow \Sigma(k_0, k_f)$.\\ 3.
-We disregard the flow of the Yukawa coupling and the higher order interactions generated by the RG flow except for the bosonic self-interaction $u$, which is treated as a flowing local coupling. \\ Note that there is no preimposed parametrization of the momentum and frequency dependencies of the flowing propagators.
-The truncation allows for making contact with the Hertz-Millis framework at any time by scaling $\Lambda_f$ to zero before $\Lambda$.
-Presence of the fermionic cutoff prevents generation of singular bosonic interactions.
-With the above specified truncation, we obtain the following flow equations for the self-energies:
+Here $\l$ is the IR cut-off scale for bosonic momenta and $\lf(\l)$ describes the fermionic cutoff scale, i.e., the distance to the Fermi surface up to which the fermionic dispersion is modified.
+The relation between $\lf$ and $\l$ will be discussed later.
+The introduction of cut-off functions regularizes all infrared divergencies and at the same time allows for the derivation of the Wetterich equation, which governs the flow of the effective action $\Gamma_{\l}[\psi, \bar{\psi},\phi]$ upon varying the cutoff scale --- see the Appendix A. The functional $\Gamma_{\l}[\psi, \bar{\psi},\phi]$ interpolates between the bare action $S[\psi, \bar{\psi},\phi]$, recovered in the limit $\Lambda\to\Lambda_{UV}$, and the full effective action (i.e. the Gibbs free energy) for $\l \to 0$.
+Taking consecutive derivatives of the Wetterich equation with respect to fields yields exact flow equations for the (1-particle irreducible) correlation functions

-The diagramatic interpretation of these equations is given at the top of Fig.~\ref{fig:diagrams}.
-From now on we omit the spin index in fermionic self-energies and propagators.
-We introduced the following notation for vertices, bosonic propagator $G_b$, fermionic propagator $G_f$, bare fermionic propagator $G_{f,0}$ and single scale propagators $\mathcal{S}_{b/f}$:
+In this work, we focus on the flow of fermionic and bosonic self-energies, $\Sigma(K)$ and $\Pi(Q)$, directly related to $\Gamma^{(2)}_{\alpha_1,\alpha_2}$; the corresponding flow equations are given in the Appendix A --- see Eq.~(\ref{app1:Gamma2bos}) and Eq.~(\ref{app1:Gamma2fer}), and are represented by the Feynman diagrams depicted in Fig.~\ref{fig:diagrams}.
+For future reference we also introduce the regularized, scale-dependent propagators